NikosAlexandris/CourseProject_TidyData/README.md

 ## AUTHOR

-Nikos Alexandris, nik@nikosalexandris.net
+Nikos Alexandris

 ## DESCRIPTION

-This repository, titled "CourseProject_TidyData", contains information, data and code for a project related to the R related [0] course "Getting and Cleaning Data" on Coursera [1][2].
+This repository, titled "CourseProject_TidyData", contains information, data and code for a project related to the R [0] related course "Getting and Cleaning Data" on Coursera [1][2].
 The purpose of this project is to demonstrate the ability to collect, work with, and clean a data set using R.

 The code contained in the script named "run_analysis.R", can be sourced from inside an R session.
-For example,

-launching a new R session (best from inside the directory where the data and script are stored -- if not, set the working directory to point to it by using the function "setwd()") and instructing
+For example, launching a new R session (best from inside the directory where the data and script are stored -- if not, set the working directory to point to it by using the function "setwd()") and instructing

-  source("run_analysis.R")
+`source("run_analysis.R")`

 will read and execute the script that performs certain operations on a data set in order to prepare tidy data that can be used for later analysis.